-An important place where we should look for the possibility of Nitrogen Dioxide Pneumonia is in smog.
+An important place where we

+should look for the possibility of Nitrogen Dioxide Pneumonia is in smog.

-The etiology of the condition in silo fillers: The presence of a concentration of nitrates below 0.5% in growing plants, such as corn and alfalfa, is a normal finding.
+The etiology essentially is Nitrate.
+The presence of a concentration of nitrates below 0.5% in growing plants, such as corn and alfalfa, is a normal finding.
 Some of the factors which increase the amount of nitrates to be found in the plants are as follows: No. 1: High nitrate soils due to fertilization, No. 2: Drought, particularly if it occurs when the plants are relatively immature.
 No. 3: Increasing light intensities.

-These same nitrates which get into the cornstalks, incidently, and then cause nitrogen dioxide pneumonia after fermentation, also cause another disease in humans.
+These same nitrates which get into the cornstalks, incidently, and then produce nitrogen dioxide gas during fermentation, also cause another disease in humans.
 Many farms and some of the shallow wells on farms have had enough nitrite and nitrate contamination to impair the health of both men and animal.
 This comes from the use of organic or commercial fertilizer in fields near the wells.
 There have been numerous reports of methemoglobinemia in infants where their formulas were prepared with water from wells with a high nitrate content.

-Other consequences of high nitrate in forage and silage might be mentioned in passing.
+Other consequences of high nitrate in forage and in silage might be mentioned in passing.
 One is nitrate forage poisoning in cattle.
 Another is the explosion of silos.
-There also has been confirmation of the existence of Nitrogen Dioxide Pheumonia in cattle; and this is very interesting, because we think this is caused by the fermentation of silage in the cows' stomachs.
-The cows then belch up their own NO2 and inhale it.
+There also has been confirmation of the existence of Nitrogen Dioxide Pneumonia in cattle, and this is very interesting, because we think this is caused by the fermentation of silage in the cows' stomachs.
+The cows then belch up their own NO2 gas and inhale it, and then get pneumonia from it.